Kiranendra/django-demo/README.md

 		   3. The "context" parameter is used to pass data to the rendered template.
 Here we are passing all the items in the products table.
 		'''

-30. Now for editing the `home.html` template to display the products on the home page we use Django Template Language (DTL) which is alternative to the Jinja2 Template which is used in Flask.
+30. Now for editing the `home.html` template to display the products on the home page we use Django Template Language (DTL) which is alternative to the Jinja2 Template (which is used in Flask).
 It looks like this:

 		{% for pd in products %}
 			<p>{{ pd.product_title }}</p>